One for sorrow, two for mirth...

 Minutes of struggle later, Blackbuckle found himself prone on the deck, struggling desperately to catch his breath as the rain hit his face, listening closely to the racket beside him as the closest thing to the ship’s healer began rapidly pressing the chest of the unnamed elven boy, attempting to purge the seawater from his lungs.
 Several chest-poundings and desperate pleas with Gozreh, Besmara, and one desperate one to Asmodeus later, coughing and sputtering told Blackbuckle that the lad would be alright.
 He breathed a sigh of relief, glad that the weight of burying a shipmate wasn’t going to interrupt the celebration of a quick catch.

-The whale’s moans still filled the night air, competing with the noise above, but the Blood and Thunder was now shifting its bearing back to shore, and he knew that within hours he’d be on the open beach, flensing knife in hand, preparing a haul that would keep his pockets full for weeks to come.
-Krom’s stubbly, green face soon appeared, blocking his view of the billowing cloth sails and massive crimson lightning bolt fluttering overhead.
+The whale’s moans still filled the night air, competing with the noise above, but the Blood & Thunder was now shifting its bearing back to shore, and he knew that within hours he’d be on the open beach, flensing knife in hand, preparing a haul that would keep his pockets full for weeks to come.
+Krom’s stubbly green face soon appeared, blocking his view of the billowing cloth sails and the massive crimson lightning bolt fluttering overhead.
 “Good on ya, Blackbuckle.
 Not another man here would have made that dive on a good day, much less in this kind of storm.
 That lad owes you his life.”
 He’d say, offering a massive, callused hand down.
-Blackbuckle took it, rising to his feat, drenched from his unkempt hair down to the thick black hair of his feet.
+Blackbuckle took it, pulled to his feet by the massive shipman, drenched from his unkempt hair down to the thick black hair of his feet.

 “Eh, all in a day’s work.”
 He’d say with a broad smirk and a shrug, looking over to his recovering crewmate.
 “Never caught your name lad.”
-He’d say, clapping his shoulder as he rose to his knees, spitting the last of the sweater from his lungs.
+He said the the elfblooded boy, clapping his shoulder as he rose to his knees, spitting the last of the sweater from his lungs.

 “It’s….
 It’s Domiel.
 Dom.
 You saved my ass today, smallfriend.”
 He’d say, reaching out his hand.
 “I owe you my life.”

-Blackbuckle would clasp his wrist, giving it a firm shake.
+Blackbuckle clasped his wrist, giving it a firm shake.
 “You don’t owe me shit, tallfriend.
 Just keep your ass aboard next time.”
 He’d say with a chuckle.
 “It’s Blackbuckle, by the way Dom.
 And on second thought, maybe you can buy me a pint when we get ashore, and we’ll call it even.”
 He’d say with an even broader grin, before throwing his wet shirt off and enjoying the warm autumn breeze against his skin.
-Moonlight played across his vibrant purple and blue tattoos, and the raven at his shoulder made him think of home.
+Moonlight played across his vibrant purple and blue tattoos, and the pitch black raven’s head etched at his shoulder made him think fondly of home.

-“Alright, you fuckin dogs, just because one of you falls off the damned boat doesn’t mean we get to slack!
+“Alright, you fuckin’ dogs, just because one of you falls off the damned boat doesn’t mean you get to rest!
 We’ve got a whale to get ashore, and I don’t want to see a damned one of you slacking, or I’ll throw you in my damned self!”
 Krom would call out, sending many sailors dispersing back to their posts.
-Blackbuckle knew well enough that the old half-orc was mostly bark, but he had a good bite, and little patience for a sloppy crew.
+Blackbuckle knew well enough that the old half-orc was mostly bark, but he had a mean bite and little patience for a sloppy crew.

 One final moan from the whale echoed in the night, as the storm relented briefly to a mere trickle, thunder pealing back and sounding growingly distant.
-Blackbuckle looked over the railing, his smirk twisting into a hesitant smile.
+Blackbuckle looked over the railing towards the dying leviathan, his smirk twisting into a genuinely apologetic smile.
 “Sorry, bud.
 Just business.
 Hope you understand.”
 He’d say, patting one of the ropes holding a harpoon into place, before climbing the rigging and adjusting the sails to get them heading back to port.